leiyuou/15618-Final-Project/README.md

     1. Implement the algorithm to run on multi-core CPU platforms.

-    2. Analyze the performance of the sequential version, parallelized GPU version, and multi-core CPU version by comparing speedups, identifying bottlenecks, and bench-marking performance characteristics of each implementation on different graph types.
+    2. Analyze the performance of the sequential version and the parallelized versions by comparing speedups, identifying bottlenecks, and bench-marking performance characteristics of each implementation on different graph types.